arnaudbos/i-rant/content/loom-part-2-blocking.md

   width="100%" %}}
 {{< /gallery >}}

-In this screenshot I am just showing one of the many threads described in the thread dump because they all look alike.
+This screenshot shows only one of the many threads described in the thread dump because they all look alike.

 The typical thread in this application seems to be running this `SocketDispatch#read0` native method.
 And they aren't "just" running this method but in fact spending **most of their time** running it.